kingreza/Swift-Visitor/README.md

 ````

-We do the same thing with our Appointment class, having it implement Documentable.
-Just like the Quote class our Appointment class calls the process method in its Documenter (visitor) object when a Documenter is accepted by it.
+We do the same thing with our Appointment class.
+It implements Documentable and like the Quote class, it calls the process method in its Documenter (visitor) object when a Documenter is accepted by it.

 Before building our Documenter classes let's build our Email and Report classes.
 These are the object that our Documenter (visitor) classes will be constructing.